Bentalls: History

 Bentalls was established in 1867 by Frank Bentall who purchased a drapery shop in Kingston upon Thames.
 The principal buildings of the Kingston store were completed in 1935 to a design by architect Maurice Webb (son of Sir Aston Webb) and inspired by Wren's design for Hampton Court.
 The fine stonework on the façade was the work of Eric Gill.
 Between 1935 and 1976 it was the UK's largest department store outside central London.

 The company was floated on the London Stock Exchange in 1946, but the Bentall family retained a controlling interest.

 Bentalls established their first branch store in 1947 when the Worthing department store of Bentall & Sons was acquired from family cousins who had decided to retire.

 The Worthing business was significantly extended with the purchase of the Jordan & Cook furniture store in later years.

 The Ealing department store of Eldred Sayers & Son was acquired in 1950.
 Mary Lee of Tunbridge Wells was purchased a decade later.

 Rowan Bentall, grandson of founder Frank Bentall, became chairman in 1968.
 Under his ten-year stewardship the group's turnover more than doubled from £14.5 million to £35.1 million.
-Developments during this time included the opening of a new purpose-built department store at Bracknell in 1973.
+Developments during this time included the opening of a new purpose-built department store in Bracknell in 1973.

 Further profitable stores were later opened in Tonbridge (1982) and Lakeside (1995).